karma-runner/karma/docs/config/03-browsers.md

 }
 ```

-the browser will figure as `Chrome w/o security` in logs and reports.
+If the definition is as above, the browser will be displayed as `Chrome w/o security` in logs and reports.

 ## Correct path to browser binary
 Each plugin has some default paths where to find the browser binary on particular OS.